 Using a small net to drive the fish toward a larger net usually works too, but this method can be tough with limited space.
 If you need to build a second egg crate wall to half off the area you have already segregated, then this may help too.

 13. Removing Water

 And finally, the worst method of them all and one that I hope none of you have to go through, especially if you have a large aquarium with hundreds of pounds of rock, but hopefully no corals yet!

 By removing your rock and draining 3/4 of your water into some Rubbermaid Brute trashcans you now have an open playing field to chase and catch that monster.

 Once caught, be sure to put your rock back in and then add your water back as soon as you can.
 It is a good idea to place a heater in the trashcans to keep your water warm, also place a heater flat on the sandbed to keep the water in your aquarium warm too.
-Make sure the rock stays damp to avoid the bacteria on that dying too.
+Make sure the rock stays damp to avoid the bacteria on that drying out and dying too.

 The last thing you need after going through all this is the bacteria on your rock or sand to die, then you have to go through a miniature cycle again.

 I really hope that you never need some of these methods because trying to catch a fish can be one of the most frustrating things you can do in your entire life!

 To hopefully avoid this hassle though the best defense is to research every fish you intend to buy.
 See what they may be prone to doing, what species of fish they may fight with, if they are aggressive and when you should add them in your stocking plan.

 10 minutes of simple research can save you hours of hair-pulling torture!